bswaby/Touchpoint/README.md

 ## 📈 Reports

 ### 📅 [Anniversaries](https://github.com/bswaby/Touchpoint/tree/main/TPxi/Anniversaries)
-It is designed to be a widget on your dashboard that tracks member anniversaries (marriage, work, and birthdays, primarily, but it can be expanded as well).
+It is designed to be a widget on your dashboard that tracks member anniversaries such as marriage, work, and birthdays.
+We use it to track staff anniversaries, but it could easily be used for any group as it's based on a saved search.

 - ⚙️ **Implementation Level: Moderate
 - 🧩 **Installation: Weddings and birthdays are tracked naturally in the system and uses a "saved search" to pull the list from.
 Extra anniversaries are tracked using an extra value field under a user's profile, but are not required.
 To install, you first create a saved search in Touchpoint and then write down the name of it.
-Then, paste the code, set the parameters, add the word widget to content keywords, and then save it.
-From there, you need to go into Admin ~ Advanced ~ HomePage widget and add this as a widget to have it show up on the homepage.
+Then, paste the code, set the parameters, add the word widget to content keywords, and save it.
+From there, you need to go into Admin ~ Advanced ~ HomePage widget and add this as a widget to have it appear on the homepage.

 <details>
 <summary><strong>Anniversary Main Screen</strong></summary>